aniket-bhadra/Learning-modern-web-tooling/notes.md

 > **Optimized ES module** means the library is pre-processed (e.g., minified, split into smaller parts) for faster loading and efficient use in the browser as an ES module.

+## Why Does CRA’s index.html Have No `<script>` Tag?

+In **Vite**, the `<script type="module" src="/src/main.jsx">` is needed because Vite serves files as separate ES Modules to the browser.
+The script tag tells the browser where to start execution (in this case, from `main.jsx`).
+When the browser requests this file, Vite transpiles it before sending it to the browser.
+If the browser encounters any import statements in the file, it requests those dependencies from the Vite server, which transpiles and serves them as needed.

+In contrast, **CRA** uses **Webpack**, which bundles all files into a single `bundle.js` during the build or development process.
+Webpack automatically injects this `bundle.js` into the HTML, so there’s no need to manually add a script tag.